A Clash of Kings-Chapter 22

 |Chapter chronology (All)

-As envoy to King Renly Baratheon, Catelyn arrives at Bitterbridge to find a tourney melee in progress.
+As envoy to King Renly Baratheon, Catelyn arrives at Bitterbridge to find a great melee in progress.
 Afterward, the champion Brienne of Tarth is granted her request to become one of Renly's Rainbow Guard.
 That night Catelyn attends a feast and meets privately with Renly, who insists Robb must bend the knee to him.
 Then, a messenger arrives with news that King Stannis Baratheon has besieged Storm's End.

 A cruel dawn wakes Catelyn from sweet dreams of happy family life.
 She is weary of riding, hurting, and being strong, but she knows she cannot allow herself to be weak today.
 Outside her tent, she finds Shadd stirring oats into a kettle.
 Ser Wendel Manderly suggests supplementing this with roast quail, but Catelyn decides oats and bread are sufficient since they have many leagues to travel.